When returning to their passport countries, many

 There is no charge for the debrief itself; it is compliments of GO International.

 Where will the participants stay?

-miles in Nicholasville, and within 20 miles in Lexington:
+there are several within seven miles in Nicholasville, and within 15 miles in

-We will schedule each retreat with the group requesting
+We will schedule each retreat with each individual or couple at

 What is the schedule like?